Budget Traveler’s Guide To Travel Insurance

 So consider how forgiving the local healthcare system is, and whether you should be insured or not.

 The USA is my home and I love it.
-But healthcare is WAY TOO EXPENSIVE!
+But healthcare is insanely expensive!

 Do You Want To Take The Risks?

-What it all comes down to, is whether or not you want to take the risks.
+What it all comes down to, is whether or not you want to take the financial risks.

 Any of the issues I just listed are probably not that common, but they definitely could happen.
 How do you want to spend your money?